Appatlo Okadundevadu: Plot

+Later Riya meets Raju after an emotional reunion next day in the match the film ends with Riya delivers the final ball into a six with a switched shot and won the match.
+Raju looks on her daughter and cheers her and his eyes sparkle with pride.

 Cast

 Soundtrack

 The soundtrack of the film was composed by Sai Karthik and marketed by Aran Music along with Divo on 26 November 2016.

 Reception

 Critical reception

 The Times of India gave 3.5 out of 5 stars stating "[s]cript and the screenplay are the heroes of this film.
 Appatlo Okadundevadu is a gripping story, high on action and emotion.
 A rare feat to achieve and yet delivered effectively."

 Suresh Kavirayani writing for Deccan Chronicle, awarded the film three stars and opined, "Appatlo Okadundevadu is an interesting film with an unexpected climax.
 Director Saagar K Chandra’s neat narration and the way he has handled the cast and the movie certainly speaks volumes about his skill."